kmatt10/PivotText/README.md

 NOTE: Exporting by any native Sisense means **will not preserve the mapping** due to the way Sisense produces exports

 Setup:
 	Modification of dashboards.6.js.
-Add dashboard and widget information to dashboardConfigs object Each dashboard should be used as a key in dashboardConfigs, with value an array of Widget objects Each widget object should have the widget_id and a dictionary object Each dictionary object should have the integer value as a key with a translation object The translation object maps the new text value to the "translation" key
+Add dashboard and widget information to dashboardConfigs object.

+	Each dashboard should be used as a key in dashboardConfigs, with value an array of Widget objects

+	Each widget object should have the widget_id and a dictionary object

+	Each dictionary object should have the integer value as a key with a translation object

+	The translation object maps the new text value to the "translation" key

 For a visual representation is laid out as: